Skip to main content

 }

-To debug this Finding, the user can add the macro DEBUG_FINDING(...) to the source file containing the Fuzz Test.
+To debug this Finding, add the macro DEBUG_FINDING(...) to the source file containing the fuzz test.
 This macro receives the name of the Finding as an argument:

 fuzz test example